project-flotta/project-flotta.github.io/documentation/latest/intro/overview.md

 title: What is flotta
 ---

-## Fleet management for edgedevices
+## Edge Devices Management For k8s Workloads

-Flotta adds a way to manage all your fleet of devices from a single point using Kubernetes CRD to handle all kinds of device configurations.
+Flotta adds a way to manage all your edge devices from a single point using Kubernetes CRD to handle all kinds of device configurations.

-Each Edgedevice can register, pull configuration using the Flotta Edge API and keep syncing the data using a secure MTLS protocol between the device and the Flotta Edge API.
+Each edge device can register, pull configuration using the Flotta Edge API and keep syncing the data using a secure MTLS protocol between the device and the Flotta Edge API.